flypapertech/avian/README.md

     npm install avian --save

 # GitHub
 The source code is available on GitHub.
+Though every build is verified through Travis, please consider installation directly from GitHub to be risky for new developers.

 ## Global
     npm install https://github.com/ispyhumanfly/avian -g